egumasa/linguistic-data-analysis-I/2025/sessions/day2/session6.md

 By the end of this session, you will be able to:

 > - Compute simple lexical diversity measures using spreadsheet software
+> - Compute advanced lexical diversity measures using TAALED
 > - Explain how modern lexical diversity measures are calculated
-> - Compute simple lexical sophistication measures
 > - Calculate simple lexical sophistication measures using dedicated web application
 > - Describe how lexical sophistication measures behave on a single input text.
 > - Discuss benefits and drawbacks of lexical richness measures.